NikolaGanchev/OnyxXML/README.md

 ```

 ## Documentation
 The library is documented via Doxygen comments.
-The HTML documentation is built upon building the library.
+The HTML documentation is built upon building the library, but requires that Doxygen is installed on the system.
 If the library is built independently (which also happens when added via `FetchContent`), the docs are in `<build-folder>/docs/html`.
 If the library is installed, they will be in `<install-folder>/share/doc/OnyxXML`.

 ## Usage Examples